DrakeRyzer/DrakeSW5E/EC Mandalorian Codex/Mandalorian Armory/Index.md

 Many pieces of Mandalorian equipment come with the "Mandalorian Vestments" property which gives the wearer the following bonuses, dependent on the amount of items they are attuned with.

 ### Mandalorian Vestments
-While you are attuned to and in contact with multiple Enhanced items with this named property, you gain the following additional benefits:
+While you are attuned to and in contact with multiple Enhanced Items with this named property, you gain the following additional benefits:

 - **2 Piece: At least one item of <font style="color:lime">premium</font> rarity or rarer:**
   - You gain advantage on Wisdom (Perception) checks that rely on sight within 60 feet.
 If you would already have this effect, increase the range to 120 feet.